Biswanathdas1996/vive/replit.md

 Preferred communication style: Simple, everyday language.

 Code generation preference: Generate only HTML files with embedded CSS and JavaScript.
 No separate CSS or JS files.
-File structure generation includes complete HTML content for each file in a single step.
+File structure generation includes extremely detailed prompts (8-15+ sentences) for each page with comprehensive UI components, interactive elements, forms, data visualization, modern web features, and accessibility compliance.
 Modern design standards with high-quality visual elements using colored geometric shapes instead of images.

 Image upload functionality: For 2nd prompt onwards, users can upload images to change the design of the selected page.
 Images are stored in object storage and included as design reference context.